Chile suspends fare hikes amid violent metro protests | DW | 20.10.2019

 It was unclear if the concession on transport fares would appease protesters.

-On Friday, the Santiago Metro said it had stopped operating all six lines due to damage until at least Monday, stranding thousands of commuters.
+On Friday, the Santiago Metro said it had stopped operating all six lines until at least Monday due to damage, stranding thousands of commuters.

-Officials said the fair hike was necessary due to the rising costs of fuel and maintenance as well as the devaluation of Chile's peso currency.
+Officials said the fare hike was necessary because of rising costs of fuel and maintenance as well as the devaluation of Chile's peso currency.

 -